qtiuto/lua-for-android/README.md

       usage: newArray(ComponentType,length,initial args...)
       The length of inital args must be less than or equal to the length
       Alternative: new(ArrayType,,length,initial args...)
+      Note:Never pass a type into the initial args.Type cast won't be accepted,since only one type is acceptable.Auto converion will be performed if needed.

      Type:
       return a type by give className,shortName or class